zion-sati/fui-as/WHO_IS_ZION_SATI.md

 I've spent four decades in software.
 I've written Linux kernel drivers at the bare-metal level, built low-latency search engines where every microsecond counted, and shipped web applications to millions of users.

+I earned my first $1,000 when I was 14, selling a GUI Editbox control to a friend.
+The GUI framework ran in VGA 640×480 at 256 colors — long before Windows made this easy.
+The problem: VGA's memory aperture was only 64 KB wide, but 640×480×256 colors is 300 KB of pixel data.
+So you couldn't just write to video memory linearly.
+You had to program the VGA sequencer registers to switch between four 64 KB banks — bank 0 for scanlines 0–119, bank 1 for 120–239, bank 2 for 240–359, bank 3 for 360–479.
+Every time you crossed a bank boundary while drawing a line or filling a rectangle, you had to switch banks mid-operation.
+If you got it wrong, you'd write pixels into the wrong part of the screen and your GUI would look like a glitch-art masterpiece.
+I got it right.
+Sold it.
+That was the moment I knew I'd be doing this forever.

 I've seen abstractions come and go, paradigms rise and fall, and the same mistakes repackaged as innovation every five years.

 **zion-sati is a pseudonym.** It's from The Matrix — my favorite film, and the